ouchliu/System-Measurement-Project/README.md

   - first value is latency in cycles.
 - RAM Bandwidth: './bandwidth.out <size in MB>'
 - Pagefault: './pagefault.sh'
-  - value above segfault is page fault in cycles.
+  - value on last line is page fault in cycles.

 How to run file cache experiemnt
 ---------------------
 1. First run 'make fs'
 2. For file cache experiment, generate input files with 'makeFiles.sh /tmp'
+  - This will create a few GB of files in /tmp dir.
+This may take a while.
-3. File cache: './file_cache.sh'
+3. Run './file_cache.sh'

 How to run file read experiment
 -------------------------------